perryprog/JMBlog/rules.md

 #### JustSurvival
 - Hacked clients are not OK, One warning, then a three day ban to a perma ban depending on the severity of the offense
 - X-Ray is considered cheating, and has the same consequences as the bullet above.
+- Killing is allowed, and so is combat-logging.
+- If you /trust a player, you are taking responsibility for their actions.

 ### Banned?